-House Sitting has become a prominent feature on our nomadic itinerary.
+House Sitting has become a prominent feature on my nomadic itinerary.

-It has allowed us to better immerse ourselves in the locations we visit, whilst giving our bank balance a little respite from financing the cost of our accommodation as we travel.
+It has allowed me to better immerse myself in the locations I visit, whilst giving my bank balance a little respite from financing the cost of accommodation as I travel.

-Having spent so much time living like a local and walking a mile in the shoes of people all over the world, we thought perhaps we might have a few pearls of wisdom that we could share with anyone contemplating applying for their first house sitting assignment.
+Having spent so much time living like a local and walking a mile in the shoes of people all over the world, I thought perhaps I might have a few pearls of wisdom that I could share with anyone contemplating applying for their first house sitting stay.

 As a house sitter there are certain factors which you need to consider, questions that you may have regarding the application process, or perhaps a break down of exactly what house sitting entails.

-We hope our handy house sitter FAQs will offer you some answers.
+I hope my handy house sitter FAQs will offer you some answers.

 WHO CAN BECOME A HOUSE SITTER?